e-alizadeh/Cpp-Exercises/README.md

 # C++ Exercises

-All C++ files in this directory will be heavily commented!!!
+All C++ files in this repository will be heavily commented!!!

 ---
 ## BinarySearch.cpp